-The Parish Council is responsible for arranging grit bins by the areas to be gritted by volunteers.
-Grit bin locations shown on the map below.
+Grit bins and grit are provided in areas that may need gritting for parishioner use.
+Grit bin locations are shown on the map below.
 They are topped up by the Parish Steward on request and empty bins can be reported by anyone on MyWilts: